“As much as you try and control your

 At that exact moment, I had to digest the words to establish precisely what he meant.
 Bearing in mind I was much younger than said writer, in addition to only starting my journey on this line of subject, it took me a little longer back then in comparison to what is second nature today.
 Nevertheless, even then it did not take me more than a few moments – as a manufacture of life experience and general observation – to break the words down in unreservedly comprehending what he meant.
 In essence, the words are categorically accurate to the real world.
 Conversely, In societal belief and propaganda, the words are absolutely what members of the politically correct society do not want a man to believe are true and real in practice.

-Because the politically correct way to drip feed this concept would be one of this kind:
+politically correct way to drip feed this concept would be one of this kind:

 “Women are romantics.
 Men need to do much more to be romantic and live up to women’s romantic standards.”